Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics

 \section{Construction of components of supermultiplets as composite operators}

 In this section we address the question of computing correlation functions in the free theory at strong coupling.
-This problem seems to be trivial since in this limit we have a free CFT in which all operators are composites made of the $(5+3|8)$ operators $(\varphi,\Psi,f)$ together with their derivatives and any correlator can be computed by Wick contraction.
+This problem seems to be trivial since in this limit we have a free CFT in which all operators are composites made of the $(5+3|8)$ operators $(\varphi,\Psi,f)$, together with their derivatives, and any correlator can be computed by Wick contractions.
 In practice, it becomes quickly complicated due to the fact that one needs to first determine the explicit form of superprimary operators, and possibly some of their superdescendants.
 The complexity of this problem grows with the length $L$ of the composite operator we consider and this is related to the large degeneracies discussed in the previous section.
 The case of $L=2$ is well known and is particularly simple due to the absence of degeneracies.
 We are mostly interested in the case of long operators $\mathcal{L}^{\Delta}_{0,[0,0]}$ of length $L=4$ with $\Delta$ even.
-For the applications in \cite{LongBootstrap}, we will need to compute efficiently\footnote{In \cite{Ferrero:2021bsb} we reached the case $\Delta= 26$ with intensive computer time, since then the method has been systematized to the form we present here.
-In this way we can reach higher values of $\Delta$.} in the free theory the following correlators
+For the applications in \cite{Ferrero:2023gnu}, we will need to efficiently\footnote{In \cite{Ferrero:2021bsb} we reached the case $\Delta= 26$ with intensive computer time.
+Since then the method has been systematized to the form we present here, allowing to reach higher values of $\Delta$.} compute the following correlators in the free theory: